happyuc-project/webu.py/docs/webu.admin.rst

     Starts the Websocket based JSON RPC API webserver on the specified ``host`` and ``port``, with the ``rpccorsdomain`` set to the provided ``cors`` value and with the APIs specified by ``apis`` enabled.
-Returns boolean as to whether the server was successfully started.
+Returns boolean as to whhuc the server was successfully started.

     .. code-block:: python